markc/alsa/lib/md/Github.md

 as its had the most amount of work on it to date.
 Create your own User:you page and leave a note here for posterity if you care to.

+I just discovered that if full canonical links are used then the Markdown rendered pages at Github will obviously still point back to this site!
+So this link, [Github.md], should point to this file at Github no matter which site the link is actually clicked on.
+And let's try a direct edit page link at Github for anyone who happens to have write perms.

 ### 2013-08-11 - Content Source

 _[Mark Constable]:_ The contents of this "wiki" is now at Github and has been